 Being arrested is serious.
-There are many things at stake, most importantly your freedom to live a normal life.
+There are many things at stake — most importantly, your freedom to live a normal life.
 Depending on what you are arrested for, you could be facing prison time and a criminal record, both of which could impact you forever.
 You’re going to want a great defense lawyer in order to have the best chance of lessening your charges and going back to your normal life before your arrest.

-Often, criminal attorneys specialize even further into one particular crime, such as capital cases (those that involve the death penalty) or DUI charges.
-While expensive to hire and retain a criminal defense lawyer, even in a minor arrest, such as vandalism, you have to consider that arrests are public records, convictions can follow you the rest of your life, and jail time may be at stake.
-If you keep in mind that this is your life at stake, criminal defense attorneys are worth every penny.
+Often, criminal attorneys specialize even further into one particular crime, such as capital cases (those that involve the death penalty) or driving under the influence (DUI) charges.
+While it can be expensive to hire and retain a criminal defense lawyer, even in a minor arrest, such as vandalism, you have to consider that arrests are public records, convictions can follow you the rest of your life, and jail time may be at stake.
+If you keep in mind that this is your life at stake, criminal defense attorneys can be worth every penny.

 Also, if you have committed a non-bondable offense in the state of Georgia, such as murder or rape, your lawyer could then file a motion for bond in Superior Court to get bail.
 That being said, these cases are rarely won and can take weeks.